comunica/Article-SSWS2020-AMF/content/problem-statement.md

     For instance, combining multiple AMFs at BGP-level by applying AMFs on triple patterns with shared variables.
 2. {:#question-cache}
-    **To what extent does HTTP caching and AMFs speed up query execution?**
+    **To what extent do HTTP caching and AMFs speed up query execution?**
     <br />
     As Vander Sande et al. suggest that caching of AMFs reduce server delays, we investigate the impact of caching HTTP requests and/or AMFs.